-A hackathon is an event where programmers, designers, innovators, and other domain experts get together for a sprint-like event to collaborate on intense projects to solve specific problems.
+A hackathon is an event where developers, designers, innovators, data scientists, and other domain experts get together for a sprint-like event to collaborate on intense projects to solve specific problems.

 Hackathons can last anywhere from 24 to 48 hours depending on the expected outcome.
 The goal of a hackathon is to create a proof of concept for your idea, such as a workable software or an app, by the end of the event.

 The rise in the popularity of hackathons comes with good reason.
 Not only are they fun, but hackathons also provide a number of benefits to participants and organizers alike, such as team building, recruitment, and innovation.

 In fact, some ideas that were formed at hackathons later grew into multi-million dollar startups.
 Zapier, Rover and Launchrock, for example, were created at Startup Weekend - a hackathon where participants pitch ideas, form teams, and built prototypes of their ideas in just 54 hours!

 If this sounds interesting to you, read on to learn more about what’s involved!

 Every hackathon is organized slightly differently depending on the desired outcome, but here’s how many of them are structured:

 - The organizer sets a well-defined objective for the hackathon.
 For example, the objective might be for participants to form teams and generate use cases around a new technology, product, or problem within 48 hours.

 - Once the event starts, participants collaborate with each other to form teams.
 Strong hackathon teams typically consist of participants with complementary skill-sets, such as programmers, designers, and innovators, and often consist of 4-6 people.

 - Next, participants work together with their teams to build a prototype of their idea that solves a specific problem.